The Basics

 Organic Strategies for Whitefly Control © Frances Michaels

-Whiteflies suffer from an identity crisis, as they are not flies at all, in appearance they resemble tiny,
+Whiteflies suffer from an identity crisis, as they are not flies at all. they resemble tiny, pure white moths

-pure white 'moths' but are in fact, closely related to sap-sucking aphids.
-Aphid cast-off skins could be
+but are, in fact, closely related to sap-sucking

-mistaken for whitefly, but whitefly will quickly flutter up and fly away when disturbed, while the cast-off
+be mistaken for whitefly, but whitefly will quickly flutter up and fly away when disturbed, whereas the aphid

-attacks a very wide range of plants including tomatoes and beans.
-Unfortunately, whiteflies don't go round
+vaporariorum that attacks a very wide range of plants including tomatoes and beans.
+Unfortunately, whiteflies

-leaf loss, wilting and stunting.
-Not only do they feed on plants, but they also produce honeydew, which
+loss, wilting and stunting.
+Not only do they feed on plants, but they also produce honeydew, which spoils the

-spoils the plants' appearance, attracts ants and black sooty mould.
-Whiteflies can also transmit plant
+plants' appearance, attracts ants and black sooty mould.
+Whiteflies can also transmit plant viruses.

 Adult whiteflies have a 3 mm wingspan and are covered with a white, waxy coating.
 Each adult female lays about

-200 eggs on the underside of the leaves, the eggs hatch in 8 days.
-Newly hatched 'crawlers' or 'nymphs'
+200 eggs on the underside of the leaves.
+The eggs hatch in eight days.
+Newly hatched 'crawlers' or 'nymphs' move

-move around for a few days but then insert their feeding tube and lose their functional legs.
-At this stage
+around for a few days, but then insert their feeding tube and lose their functional legs.
+At this stage, they can

-Most species can complete a full life cycle in 20-30 days, less in summer.
+Most species can complete a full life-cycle in 20 to 30 days, less in summer.
 Whiteflies have no hibernation

 period and must have a suitable host all year.
 Severe winters reduce numbers considerably.